chicio/chicio.github.io/_posts/2017-12-08-react-native-multiple-instance-rctrootview.md

 of the `MainViewController`.
 A tap on the first one shows the `ReactViewController` with a `RCTRootView` that contains the `RedComponent`.
 A tap on the second one shows the `ReactViewController` with a `RCTRootView` that contains the `BlueComponent`.
-This basically means that in this apps there are multiple `RCTRootView`, one for each controller created.
+This basically means that in this app there are multiple `RCTRootView`, one for each controller created.
 This instances are kept alive at the same time (because the `MainViewController` keeps a reference to the two `ReactViewController`).
 The code to start the React Native components is the same contained in the [getting started tutorial for existing app](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html "getting started tutorial for existing app").